wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 == Support ==

-Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/catalog-visibilty-and-email-inquiry/#help_tab) on the Pro Versions Home page.
+Support and access to this plugin documents are available from the [Support Link](http://wordpress.org/support/plugin/wp-e-commerce-catalog-visibility-and-email-inquiry/) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.7 - 2013/06/28 =
+* Fixes:
+	* Replaced hardcode iso-8859-1 charset to dynamic get_option('blog_charset')
+	* Updated all JavaScript functions so that the plugin is compatible with jQuery Version1.9 and backwards to version 1.6.
+WordPress still uses jQuery version 1.8.3.
+In themes that use Google js Library instead of the WordPress jQuery then there was trouble because Google uses the latest jQuery version 1.9.
+There are a number of functions in jQuery Version 1.9 that have been depreciated and hence this was causing errors with the jQuery function in the plugin.
+	* Removed Email form po-up pre-set 500px width.
+Replaced by auto wide from fancybox script.
+	* Added when install and activate plugin link redirects to the plugins dashboard instead of the wp-plugins dashboard.
+* Tweaks:
+	* Updated plugins support forum link to the wordpress support forum.

 = 1.0.6 - 2013/04/22 =
 * Feature: Updated all plugin code to be 100% compatible with the new WP e-Commerce version 3.8.10.
 The plugin is backward compatible with older version to 3.8.5